2.2. Booting a Kali ISO Image in Live Mode

 In the same screen but on the “Processor” tab (Figure 2.16, “System Settings: Processor”), you can adjust the number of processors assigned to the virtual machine.
 Most importantly, if you use a 32-bit image, enable PAE/NX or the Kali image will not boot since the default kernel variant used by Kali for i386 (aptly named “686-pae”) is compiled in a way that requires Physical Address Extension (PAE) support in the CPU.

 There are many other parameters that can be configured, like the network setup (defining how the traffic on the network card is handled), but the above changes are sufficient to be able to boot a working Kali Linux live system.
-Finally, clickand the VM should boot properly, as shown in Figure 2.17, “Kali Linux Boot Screen in VirtualBox”.
+Finally, click Boot and the virtual machine should boot properly, as shown in Figure 2.17, “Kali Linux Boot Screen in VirtualBox”.
 If not, carefully review all settings and try again.

 Figure 2.17.
 Kali Linux Boot Screen in VirtualBox

-VMware Workstation Pro is very similar to VirtualBox in terms of features and user interface, because they are both designed primarily for desktop usage, but the setup process for a new virtual machine is a bit different.
+VMware Workstation is very similar to VirtualBox in terms of features and user interface, because they are both designed primarily for desktop usage, but the setup process for a new virtual machine is a bit different.
+We will be using VMware Workstation Pro edition.

 Figure 2.18.
 VMware Start Screen

-The initial screen, shown in Figure 2.18, “VMware Start Screen”, displays a bigbutton that starts a wizard to guide you through the creation of your virtual machine.
+The initial screen, shown in Figure 2.18, “VMware Start Screen”, displays a big Create a New Virtual Machine button that starts a wizard to guide you through the creation of your virtual machine.

 Figure 2.19.
 New virtual Machine Wizard

 In the first step, you must decide whether you want to be presented with advanced settings during the setup process.
-We don’t have any special requirements so we’ve chosen a typical installation as shown in Figure 2.19, “New virtual Machine Wizard”.
+In this example, there are no special requirements so choose the typical installation, as shown in Figure 2.19, “New virtual Machine Wizard”.

 Figure 2.20.
 Guest Operating System Installation

 The wizard assumes that you want to install the operating system immediately and asks you to select the ISO image containing the installation program (Figure 2.20, “Guest Operating System Installation”).
-Select “Installer disc image file (iso)” and click onto select the image file.
+Select “Installer disc image file (iso)” and click on Browse to select the image file.

 Figure 2.21.
 Select a Guest Operating System

-When the operating system (OS) cannot be detected from the selected ISO image, the wizard asks you which guest OS type you intend to run.
-You should select “Linux” for the OS and “Debian 8.x” for the version, as shown in Figure 2.21, “Select a Guest Operating System”.
+When the operating system cannot be detected from the selected ISO image, the wizard asks you which guest OS type you intend to run.
+You should select “Linux” for the OS and “Debian 10.x 64-bit” for the version, as shown in Figure 2.21, “Select a Guest Operating System”.
+We select "Debian 10.x" due to Kali Linux being constantly updated to the newest version of Debian.

 Figure 2.22.
 Name the Virtual Machine